tobydriscoll/udmath351/notes/linear_system/row_elimination.md

 whose solution is obvious.

-The process just demonstrated is best known as *Gauss–Jordan elimination*, or more simply, **row elimination**.
-As seen in the examples, row elimination consists of two phases, one downward (Gaussian elimination) and one upward.
-The goal is to put the augmented matrix into a special form.

-In the next section we get more formal about the process and results.
-For now, let's look at an example that works out differently.
-We solve the system having augmented matrix
+Here's an example that works out differently, starting from the augmented matrix

 $$
 \begin{bmatrix}